MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 In this approach, details about how data is accessed are hidden to the user.
 This is the same strategy that is used in Language Integrated Query (LINQ).
 However, the language that is used here is geared more toward enterprise resource planning (ERP) applications and is backed by a solid modeling framework that describes your entitysets.

-The examples that follow demonstrate typical data access scenarios by using the out-of-box (OOB) entities.
+The examples that follow demonstrate typical data access scenarios by using the standard entities.
 These entities are the entitysets that are released together with the SDK.
 These entitysets simplify the examples, because the tooling in the maker portal has created type-safe representations that are easy to work with.
 Although this way of working with entitysets is the recommended way, you can also work with entitysets that aren't defined in this manner.
 An example is provided at the end of this topic.
-In the maker portal in your environment, you can see how the OOB entities are defined (the fields, the relationships that the entityset has to other entitysets, and so on).
+In the maker portal in your environment, you can see how the standard entities are defined (the fields, the relationships that the entityset has to other entitysets, and so on).
+For more information about the standard entities, see [Standard entities](standard-entities.md).

 ## Terminology